release-engineering/pom-manipulation-ext/index.md

 ### Summary Logging

 PME will output a summary of its changes at the end of the run.
-As well as reporting version, property, dependency and plugin alignment it is also possible to report what _hasn't_ been aligned by setting the property `reportNonAligned=true`.
-This summary may also be output to a file if `reportTxtOutputFile` is set.
+As well as reporting version, property, dependency and plugin alignment, it is also possible to report what _hasn't_ been aligned by setting the property `reportNonAligned=true`.
+This summary may also be output to a file by setting the property `reportTxtOutputFile` to the name of the file, e.g., `alignmentReport.txt`.
+The file's path will always be relative to the execution root `target` directory (next to the marker file above).

-Finally it will also output the comparator summary as a JSON file.
-By default this report will be placed within the execution root `target` directory (next to the marker file above).
-However it may be configured by setting `reportJSONOutputFile`.
+Finally, it will also output the comparator summary as a JSON file.
+The file's path will always be relative to the execution root `target` directory (next to the marker file above).
+By default, the file will be named `alignmentReport.json`.
+However, the name of this file may be changed by setting the `reportJSONOutputFile` property to an alternate name for the file.

     {
       "executionRoot" : {